-Like other famous gems, the Koh-i-noor diamond has its share of mystery, intrigue, and curses attached to its long history.
-This gem has the unusual distinction of never being sold, only won in the course of bloody rebellions, wars and uprisings.
+Like other famous gems, the Koh-i-Noor diamond has its share of mystery, intrigue, and curses attached to its long history.
+This gem has the unusual distinction of never being sold, only won in the course of bloody rebellions, wars, and uprisings.
 Even its beginnings are a subject of debate.
 Ancient Sanskrit writings claim the magnificent gem was mined in India 5,000 years ago.
 Yet another source places its discovery in a river bed in 3200 BC.
 Whenever it was mined, the location where it was found can be narrowed to an area that was one of the earliest regions in the world to produce diamonds; the Golconda Kingdom in India.
-Upon the ascension of Ghiyas ud din Tughlug Shah I to the Delhi throne he sent his son to conquer Warangal in the Golconda Kingdom.
-The subsequent plunder of Warangal in 1323 AD resulted in the victors bringing a wealth of gems - including the Koh-i-noor Diamond - back to Delhi.
+Upon his ascension to the Delhi throne, Ghiyas ud din Tughlug Shah I sent his son to conquer Warangal in the Golconda Kingdom.
+The subsequent plunder of Warangal in 1323 AD resulted in the victors bringing a wealth of gems – including the Koh-i-Noor Diamond – back to Delhi.

 Its ownership changed royal hands from one successive ruler to another until it became the property of the first emperor of the Mogul Empire, Babur, in 1526 AD.
 Believed to have weighed 793 carats, its original magnificence was forever lost when – for whatever reason – an unscrupulous jeweler named Borgio reduced the massive gem to a fraction of its former self at 186 carats.
 Angering his Emperor, Borgio paid heavily for his stupidity, having all his worldly goods confiscated by the Crown.

-By 1849 the British confiscated the Koh-i-noor Diamond as compensation for the Sikh wars.
+By 1849 the British confiscated the Koh-i-Noor Diamond as compensation for the Sikh wars.
 According to Sir John Lawrence, Governor General of India, the Sikhs handed him a small tin box containing the gem.
-Inexplicably, the box was somehow misplaced and - worse yet - soon forgotten. t was not until later when the British Government in London made inquires about the diamond that a search was conducted.
-Fortunately, the Koh-i-noor Diamond was found by a servant in a tool shed in the same tin box!
+Inexplicably, the box was somehow misplaced and – worse yet – soon forgotten.
+It was not until later when the British Government in London made inquiries about the diamond that a search was conducted.
+Fortunately, the Koh-i-Noor Diamond was found by a servant in a tool shed in the same tin box!

-Many countries have laid claim to the Koh-i-noor Diamond.
-The Sikhs in India demanded the return of the Koh-i-noor diamond to India on the occasion of a State Visit by Queen Elizabeth II.
-Beant Singh Sandhawalia, the last descendant of Duleep Singh has also requested that Buckingham palace return the Koh-i-noor Diamond.
+Many countries have laid claim to the Koh-i-Noor Diamond.
+The Sikhs in India demanded the return of the Koh-i-Noor diamond to India on the occasion of a State Visit by Queen Elizabeth II.
+Beant Singh Sandhawalia, the last descendant of Duleep Singh has also requested that Buckingham palace return the Koh-i-Noor Diamond.
 Even the Islamic extremist Taleban have demanded that the diamond be returned to Afghanistan.
 They assert that the gem is still their property and that their claim outranks that of India.
-Because of the number of competing claims, true ownership cannot be established; therefore it remains in the Tower of London as property of the British Crown.
+Because of the number of competing claims, true ownership cannot be established and it, therefore, remains in the Tower of London as property of the British Crown.